kandersolar/pvlib-python/paper/2023/paper.md

 1. Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date.
-2. The Python Package Index (PyPI) classifies pvlib-python as "critical project" due to being in the top 1% of the index's packages by download count.
+2. The Python Package Index (PyPI) classifies pvlib python as "critical project" due to being in the top 1% of the index's packages by download count.
 3. The project's online documentation currently receives over 400,000 page views per year.